nmdickson/GCfit/docs/source/usage.rst

 *Dynamic* nested sampling allows for a targeted focusing of the sampler algorithm in order to more efficiently probe the posterior or evidence.
-This works by beginning with a short "baseline" static run, to define the likelihood surface, and then iterative batches of sampling in targetted locations of parameter space.
+This works by beginning with a short "baseline" static run, to define the likelihood surface, and then iterative batches of sampling in targeted locations of parameter space.

 The exact definition of these targets depends on a number of parameters.
-Here the two most important can be specified; ``pfrac``, which defines the fraction of importance to give to the posterior vs the evidence, and ``maxfrac``, which determines the size of the targetted space.
+Here the two most important can be specified; ``pfrac``, which defines the fraction of importance to give to the posterior vs the evidence, and ``maxfrac``, which determines the size of the targeted space.

 .. code-block:: python